-Shinjuku Station is on all the JR lines, the Keio Line, the Odakyu Electric Railway, and the Marunouchi, Toei Shinjuku, and Toei Oedo subway lines.
+Shinjuku Station is on all the JR lines, the Keio Line, the Odakyu Electric Railway, and Tokyo Metro Marunouchi Line, the Toei Shinjuku, and the Toei Oedo Line.
 You can also access the area from Seibu-Shinjuku Station on the Seibu-Shinjuku Line, Shinjuku Nishi-guchi Station on the Toei Oedo Line, and Shinjuku-sanchome Station on the Marunouchi, Fukutoshin and Toei Shinjuku subway lines.

 From Haneda Airport: 55 minutes by either limousine bus or train to Shinjuku Station.

 From Narita Airport: Two hours by limousine bus, or one hour 35 minutes by train to Shinjuku Station.

-From Tokyo Station: 14 minutes on the JR Chuo Line (Rapid Service) to Shinjuku Station.
+From Tokyo Station: 14 minutes on the JR Chuo Line Rapid to Shinjuku Station.

 Tokyo's most famous department stores are clustered around Shinjuku Station's exits meaning you have access to high-class shopping as soon as you set foot off the train.
 The floors of the Isetan, Keio, Odakyu and Takashimaya department stores are packed full of designer wear and their basement floors overflow with sumptuous edible fare.
 Spend an afternoon browsing the shops and take advantage of Japan's peerless customer service.
 If you are hunting for something high tech, visit the area west of the station where electronics megastores display all the latest gizmos and gadgets.

 At dusk, Shinjuku is transformed into a futuristic city of neon with endless opportunities for nighttime entertainment.
 Get a seat in one of the countless bars and restaurants and join in the revelry with the throngs of fun-seekers.
 Find a place at the top of one of the many buildings and have spectacular views over the city while you dine.
 Alternatively, head to the streets of Kabukicho where tiny wooden bars are quite literally piled on top of each other and spend a night bar-hopping.
 Sample some Shinjuku ramen in the “Ramen gekisenku” (battleground), an area to the north of the station with a high concentration of ramen stands.
 Shinjuku also has many unique restaurants and izakaya (Japanese style gastropubs), where you can enjoy gourmet food.
 Public transport runs until around midnight, but the city of Shinjuku rarely sleeps, meaning your night needn't end when the last trains leave the station.